Group least squares regression for linear models with strongly correlated predictor variables: Group approach to the least squares regression

-Another advantage of the least squares predictor is that its variance is easily estimated by (\ref{evar}) whereas there is no simple formula for estimating that of the ridge regression predictor.
-For the three points showing in Table \ref{table2}, the average of 1000 estimated variances by (\ref{evar}) for the least squares predictor are 0.72335, 1.38200 and 9.21323, respectively.
-These values match the MSE's in Table \ref{table2}, which are observed variances since the least squares predictor is unbiased, very well.
+Finally, as an example of estimating the variance of the least squares predictor with formula (\ref{evar}), for the 3 points in Table \ref{table2}, the average of 1000 estimates by (\ref{evar}) are 0.72335, 1.38200 and 9.21323, respectively, which match the MSE's in Table \ref{table2} closely.
+On the other hand, there is no simple formula for estimating the variance of the ridge regression predictor when $\lambda$ is optimized.